 We will use Brighton itself as a living case study of the challenges facing cities everywhere and seek to inspire all stakeholders to forge new paths to the future.
 Delivering across the region a programme of design workshops, showroom areas, speaker and panel discussions, open studios and workshops, heritage and architecture trails, film showings, hospitality and networking events and a Design Brighton Award event.
 All of which offer opportunities for sponsorship that will provide exposure to the local market and national visitors and participants.

 Meet the Design Brighton team

 John has close family ties with Brighton where his father Eric, a Director with EMI, worked on the original plan for the Marina before finally retiring to Ovingdean.
 John's working life has been in the property development and construction industry where he now has a successful consultancy, Building Partnerships, promoting local and South East based companies and practices.

-Sophie Law-smith is co-director of Design Brighton alongside John Cowell.
-A Business Development Manager within Stickland Wright architects and Interiors, she has been the driving force in moving Design Brighton from concept to realisation.
+Sophie Law-Smith is co-director of Design Brighton alongside John Cowell.
+A Business Development Manager for DB Co founders, Stickland Wright architects and interiors, Sophie has been the driving force in moving Design Brighton from concept to realisation.
 Brighton based for 22 years Sophie is passionate about the development and economic sustainability of the city and its surrounding areas.

 Frazer is an events professional with 14 years experience running conferences, awards, forums and festivals for the international built environment.
 Most recently Frazer ran the commercial side of the World's largest international architecture awards programme, the World Architecture Festival.
 Frazer now lives and works in Hove and is passionate about our local historic architecture and the city's continued growth and development alongside the world's other great metropolitan areas.